dogoncouch/LogESP/docs/install-ubuntu.md

 ## Extras
 ### Updating
 Run `make update` to update pip dependencies, pull changes from GitHub, and restart LogESP.
+Run `make update-logesp` to skip dependency updates.

 ### Production Environments
 In a production security environment, a few more steps are recommended: